mixxxdj/manual/source/chapters/advanced_topics.rst

                    [PreviewDeckN],end_of_track
                    [SamplerN],end_of_track

-   Switches to "1" if the play osition is within the 'end' range defined in Preferences > Waveforms > "End of track warning"
+   Switches to 1 if the play position is within the end range defined in :menuselection:`Preferences --> Waveforms --> End of track warning`.

    :range: binary, read-only
    :feedback: Waveform and Overview widgets show a flashing border